 Under the mountains

 You can’t go anywhere in Queenstown without being wowed by the jaw-dropping views of The Remarkables mountain range.
-But these restaurants take spectacular to the next level.
+But these restaurants and bars take spectacular to the next level.

 Nest Kitchen & Bar at Kamana Lakehouse.
 Queenstown’s highest alfresco dining option, with panoramic views of the lake and the mountains.
 If you can tear your eyes away from the view you’ll find a Mediterranean inspired menu of sharing plates, including a street food section.
 Their cocktail list heroes New Zealand’s exciting craft gin scene.

 Stratosfare.
 This restaurant promises a dining experience that’s out of this world, and you can excuse them for the hyperbole because the views really are otherworldly.
 Head up the Gondola and tuck into a memorable all-you-can-eat dining experience, with everything from wild game to seasonal vegetarian dishes and their decadent dessert bar for afters.

 Attiqa.
 A rooftop amphitheatre surrounded by the Remarkables.
 The Sundeck offers cocktails, live music and DJs, while The Med Kitchen serves up tapas and antipasti.
 Head down for sunset, pull up a pew and prepare to be wowed by the 360 degree views.